What is the Alternative Depreciation System?

-For example, if the initial cost of your office desk is $1000 and first year depreciation is $143 (using a 7 year recovery period), the balance at the end of the first year is $857.
-So, the second year, the depreciation is calculated on $857, and the second year depreciation expense is $122.
+For example, if the initial cost of your office desk is $1000 and first-year depreciation is $143 (using a 7 year recovery period), the balance at the end of the first year is $857.
+So, the second year, the depreciation is calculated at $857, and the second year depreciation expense is $122.

 Why Use the Alternative Depreciation System?